Care home/social care workers self-isolation

 How providers should support staff returning to work

 If you are a care home or social care provider manager, you can support staff returning to work by:

-- ensuring they understand that they must meet the conditions set out by Public Health Scotland
+- ensuring they understand that they must meet the conditions set out in the policy framework

 - discussing the role that they will being returning to which will differ from their substantial role if the staff member declines daily LFD testing